aleksaocampo/personal-site/README.md

 # Personal Site
 Featuring an About Me, Skills, Projects, Interests, and Contact Information Section.
-Learnmore about who I am and what I value!
+Learn more about who I am and what I value!